mediagis/nominatim-docker/3.7/README.md

 ## Persistent container data

-If you want to keep your imported data across deletion and recreation of your container can make the following folder a volume:
+If you want to keep your imported data across deletion and recreation of your container, make the following folder a volume:

 - `/var/lib/postgresql/12/main` is the storage location of the Postgres database & holds the state about whether the import was succesful